 Fraud: Marriages entered into for a fraudulent purpose can be annulled.
 Once you learn that the marriage was perpetrated for fraudulent reasons, but continue to live with your spouse, the marriage will not be voidable.
 Example: you get married and later learn that the union was simply done to help your spouse gain citizenship.
 You can have the marriage annulled based on this fraudulent purpose.
 However, if you discover the fraud, but decide to remain married, the only way to end the marriage in the future is through divorce.

 Sexual Dysfunction: Sex is a vital component of marriage.
 If your spouse is unable to engage in sexual activity because of a permanent disability, you can request to have the marriage annulled.

 Age: California law requires all individuals to be 18 or have the consent of a guardian before getting married.
 If you were married while underage, you can request to have your marriage annulled.
 Annulment may not be a viable option if you continue to live with your spouse once you’ve turned 18.

 Mental Incapacity: If one spouse suffers from a mental disability, and therefore cannot fully appreciate the purpose of marriage, the union can be annulled.

 Getting an Annulment in Los Angeles

 An annulment is a great option if you want to avoid the often time-consuming and stressful divorce process.
 If you interested in ending your marriage and believe that you may qualify for an annulment, call Berenji & Associates for help.
 Our Los Angeles annulment attorneys will review your case and explain the steps involved in securing an annulment.
-Contact us today to schedule your free consultation and learn more.
+Contact us today to schedule your free case evaluation and learn more.